 - 2. Subsequent direct certification efforts are required for children who were not initially directly certified and who are currently reduced-price or paid.
 This can be done through the WAVE.
 If the LEA has the capability, the status of any new enrolled child must be checked for SNAP eligibility at the time of enrollment.
 If this is not possible, the household must be provided with an application so that the child's benefits are not delayed until the next scheduled direct certification update. - 3.
-USDA regulations do not allow a school to backdate direct certification benefits.
-Approval of the free-meal benefits begins on the date that the school looks at the direct certification documentation. - 4.
+LEAs may consider the effective date of eligibility for free school meal or milk benefits to be the date of the automated data matching file (or benefit recipient file from another agency) which first identifies the student as eligible for direct certification, rather than the date the LEA accesses and processes the automated data matching file into its local point of service (POS) system.
+To be used for this purpose, the data file must have been generated and received by the LEA in the current school year.
+(Reference USDA Policy Memo SP-51-2014) - 4.
 Under direct certification, if one child in the household is directly certified, then all children in that household that are enrolled in the school must be given free meal benefits.
 (Reference SP-38-2009) - 5.
 If an application for directly certified children is received at any time during the school year, the school should disregard the application.
 The Child Nutrition and WIC Reauthorization Act of 2004 states that once a household is approved for free or reduced-price benefits, the household will remain eligible for those benefits for the remainder of the school year plus a maximum of 30 operating days in the subsequent school year.
 Also, the family is no longer required to report income increases; loss of SNAP, TANF, or FDPIR eligibility; or family-size reductions.
 (Reference USDA Policy Memo 2004-CN-07, 2004-CN-09, 2004-SP-02, and 2004-SP-03) - 6.
 The documentation MUST be retrievable by school to ensure proper delivery of benefits and to allow substantiation of the number of children eligible for free meals or milk.